 If you have some on hand, kaffir lime leaves go a long way with the flavor of this sauce.
 Thinly slice 1-2 leaves and incorporate them with everything in the first step.
-They bring a bright, citrusy flavor to this sweet and savory chili sauce.
+They bring a bright, citrusy flavor to sweet and savory chili sauce.
 You can find them in the frozen section of Asian supermarkets.
-I was lucky enough to find a Kaffir lime plant at one of our local farmers’ markets and I’ve never had to purchase them in-stores since.
+I was lucky enough to find a Kaffir lime plant at one of our local farmers’ markets and haven’t had to purchase them in stores since.

 The consistency of the sauce is very important.
-You don’t want any lumps or a watery sauce–should be thickened to a near syrup consistency.
-Just make sure when you add the cornstarch to the sauce, that it has been thoroughly mixed in the tablespoon of water.
-And then when the sauce is boiling, pour in the cornstarch and mix well.
+You don’t want any lumps or a watery sauce–should be thickened to a near-syrup consistency.
+Just make sure when you add the cornstarch to the sauce, that it has been thoroughly mixed in the water.
+Then when the sauce is boiling, pour in the cornstarch and mix well.
 Stir for a minute or two, and let it cool.

 If you’re a pepper person, I think you might like this Shishito Pepper Steak recipe..it’s definitely better than takeout!